zubinchopra/portaldocs/portal-sdk/generated/portalfx-data.md

 });
 ```

-Now the `mapInto` function is working as expected.
+Consequently, the `mapInto` function is working as expected, by using the child lifetime manager and the `registerForDispose` command.

+<a name="working-with-data-loading-data"></a>
 ## Loading Data

 In this discussion, `<dir>` is the `SamplesExtension\Extension\` directory and  `<dirParent>`  is the `SamplesExtension\` directory.
 Links to the Dogfood environment are working copies of the samples that were made available with the SDK.

+<a name="working-with-data-loading-data-controlling-the-ajax-call-with-supplydata"></a>
-### Controlling the AJAX call with `supplyData`
+### Controlling the AJAX call with <code>supplyData</code>

-In the simple case, the `QueryCache` is sent a simple `sourceUri` attribute which it uses to form a request.
-This request is sent via a `GET`, with a default set of headers.
+In this case, the `QueryCache` is sent a `sourceUri` attribute which it uses to form a request.
+This request is sent by using  a `GET` method, with a default set of headers.
 In some cases, developers may wish to manually make the request.
 This can be useful for some scenarios, including the following.

 * The request needs to be a `POST` instead of `GET`
 * Custom HTTP headers should be sent with the request